Peaches to Beaches Yard Sale (Georgia’s Longest Yard Sale)

-Here’s an inside look at my trip along with some tips and tricks for the next one!
+Here’s an inside look at my trip along with some tips and tricks for the next one, places to stay, & food to eat along the way!

 Treasure hunting is one of my favorite things.
 Estate sales, antique festivals, flea markets, yard sales – count me in!

-Anyhow, last year I went on the World’s Largest Yard Sale and wrote about it here on the Mrs, so I figured that since I was going on Georgia’s Longest Yard Sale that maybe some of y’all would be interested in it too.
+I do the World’s Largest Yard Sale every year & write about it here on the Mrs, so I figured that since I was going on Georgia’s Longest Yard Sale that maybe some of y’all would be interested in it too.
 I know lots of y’all are pickers & treasure hunters too!

 These kind of things can be super difficult to plan and there is almost no help online about where the best sales are, best places to stay along the route, places to eat, or really any other tips or tricks.
-So, hopefully this helps someone plan their trip to next year’s sale a little easier.
+So, hopefully this helps someone plan their trip.

-I live in North Georgia, so I decided to drive straight to the coast to begin.
-The sale goes from Barnesville to Brunswick and Brunswick is just about 15 minutes from the beach.
-Well, no way I’m gonna sit in the car for 5 hours and be 15 minutes from the beach and not go to the beach… you feel me?
-So, I went a little early and grabbed a room for the night at Jekyll Island.
+I like to go a little early and grab a room for the night at Jekyll Island.
 I checked a few places out and settled on the Holiday Inn Resort in Jekyll Island.
 They gave me a free upgrade to an ocean front room and It.
 Was.
 Spectacular.
-The best hotel I have ever stayed in to date, no joke.
-I am totally going to be going back soon for an educational field trip with my kids, but that’s a story for another day.
+The best beach hotel I have ever stayed in to date, no joke.
+I think next time I will end at Jekyll Island and spend more than a night there.

 The yard sale technically started on Friday and ended Saturday night, but when I went on the World’s Largest Yard Sale… I didn’t get an early start and realized that I missed a TON of early bird sales.
 So, this time – I planned to leave on Wednesday.
 That would give me time to get all the way to the coast, and maybe enjoy the beach for a few hours before the sun went down.
 The next day, I was gonna hang around the beach for a couple of hours and then head onwards on the yard sale route to catch all those early bird sales.